We mentioned at the bottom of our 2015 Barcelona guide that we would be back and here we find ourselves again. This time, for 5 weeks!

 We rented a cute apartment in La Barceloneta (shown below) which we fell in love with.
 The location couldn’t have been more perfect.
 Literally minutes from everything we needed and most importantly, the beach was a stone’s throw away.

 Following on from our last post, we’ve added a few more tips, places to visit and restaurants to check out!
-Be sure to visit our previous post for where to stay, along with other things to do such as visiting the Sagrada Familia, touring the town in a WWII Side Car Tours, Bar Crawls, La Rambla, Tapas Crawl, The Magic Fountain and more.
+Be sure to visit our previous post for where to stay, along with a neighbourhood guide + other things to do such as visiting the Sagrada Familia, touring the town in a WWII Side Car Tours, Bar Crawls, La Rambla, Tapas Crawl, The Magic Fountain and more.

 - Buy a T-10 card to use on the Metro and Bus.
 It is half the cost of buying an individual ticket each time you use public transport.
 It is only €10 and they can be purchased in the metro or at tobacco stores.